-Minimum Height Requirements in GM6-7 (Attachment 1):
+Minimum Height Requirements in GR-1, GM6, and GM7 (Attachment 1):

-The Growth Mixed Use (GM) 6 and 7 and Growth Residential 1 (GR1) zoning districts require a minimum height of 241 feet.
-Given the varying height of existing structures currently in the GM7 district (Brunswick Landing) and the wide range of uses that occur within the district, staff recommend adding additional flexibility for allowing minimum height to be determined based on average building height, as well as exempting existing buildings from being factored into the calculation.
-Because the GR1 district is immediately adjacent to GM7, staff recommend applying the same methodology in GR1 for consistency.
-In all three districts, exemptions are provided to clarify that certain architectural features, such as porches and porticos, are not subject to the minimum height requirement.
-In the GM7 and GR1, utility substations, accessory buildings, and similar structures or building components may be of a lesser height.
+Currently, the Growth Mixed Use (GM) 6 and 7 and Growth Residential 1 (GR1) zoning districts require a minimum height of 241 feet.
+Given the varying height of existing structures in the GM7 district and the wide range of uses, staff recommend adding additional flexibility for allowing minimum height to be determined based on average building height, as well as excluding certain structures from factoring into this calculation including: existing buildings, utility substations, accessory2 buildings, and similar structures or building components, which could be of a lesser height.
+Because the GR1 district is immediately adjacent to GM7 at Brunswick Landing, staff recommend applying the same methodology in GR1 for consistency.
+In all three districts, exemptions are provided to clarify that certain architectural features, such as porches and porticos, are not subject to the minimum height requirement and calculation.
 In the GM6, the entire building would be required to meet the minimum height, and the language requiring the standard to be met at the front lot line has been removed to clarify that the requirement applies to the entire building.